 What fruits and vegetables freeze well?

 You can freeze just about any kind of fruit or vegetable, but some fare better than others.
-The best vegetables to freeze are corn, peas, broccoli, cauliflower, carrots, green beans, squash and winter greens such as spinach, kale, chard, cime di rapa and collards, Brussels sprouts, onions, peppers, celery and herbs can also be frozen.
+Here are the best vegetables to freeze:

 Blanching helps vegetables retain their flavour and texture once frozen.
 To blanch vegetables simply clean and chop as normal, and immerse in salted boiling water for two to three minutes.
 Keep vegetables in uniform size and blanch only one type of vegetable in the water at a time, as different vegetables blanch at different rates.
 To stop the cooking process simply plunge the blanched vegetables into cold water.
 Allow to cool completely before bagging and putting in the freezer.